Mbed-TLS/mbedtls/docs/architecture/tls13-experimental.md

   Finite field groups (DHE) are not supported.

-- Supported signature algorithms(both for certificates and CertificateVerify):
+- Supported signature algorithms (both for certificates and CertificateVerify): depends on the library configuration.
-  Minimally (as defined in section 9.1 of the TLS 1.3 specification): rsa_pkcs1_sha256, rsa_pss_rsae_sha256 and ecdsa_secp256r1_sha256
+  Potentially:
+  rsa_pkcs1_sha256, rsa_pss_rsae_sha256, ecdsa_secp256r1_sha256,

-  Furthermore, depending on the library configuration, potentially: ecdsa_secp384r1_sha384 and ecdsa_secp521r1_sha512
+  ecdsa_secp384r1_sha384 and ecdsa_secp521r1_sha512.

+  Note that in absence of an application profile standard specifying otherwise the three first ones in the list above are mandatory (see section 9.1 of the specification).

 - Supported versions: only TLS 1.3, version negotiation is not supported.